Using Decorators in JavaScript

 Using Decorators Today in JavaScript

-Note that at the time of writing this article Babel supports the old version of the proposal (Stage 2 - November 2018), but the proposal has since progressed then.
-It is recommended that the plugin is used with the legacy: true option for the time being until the latest changes in the proposal are implemented by Babel.
+Note that at the time of writing Babel supports the old version of the proposal (Stage 2, November 2018).
+The proposal has moved on since then.
+Use the plugin with the

 {